- FIFA.com looks back at the first-ever official women's international football match

-“They should erect a statue in his honour,” says Butzig without hesitation.
+“They should erect a statue in his honour,” said Butzig.
 “He revived women’s football in France.
 He was a very, very great man and I will never forget him.”

-Forty years later and although there is still a lot to be done, the situation has improved dramatically.
-France are now one of the leading teams in women’s football, and little by little, women and indeed men have worked hand in hand to push *Les Bleues *towards the pinnacle of the international game.
+Nearly fifty years later and although there is still a lot to be done, the situation has improved dramatically.
+France are now one of the leading teams in women’s football and they hosted the most recent FIFA Women's World Cup™.
+Little by little, women and indeed men have worked hand in hand to push Les Bleues towards the pinnacle of the international game.

-As for the team from 1971, they are still committed football fans.
-“I always watch women’s football when it’s on TV,” admits Butzig.
+As for the team from 1971, they remained committed football fans.
+“I always watch women’s football when it’s on TV,” said Butzig.
 “Generally speaking, women’s football has progressed well.
 Girls can now train more and fortunately they are now starting to earn some money as well.

-Royer-Souef is also a familiar face in the stands of the Auguste-Delaune Stadium in Reims for men’s matches in Ligue 2.
-“I’ve always loved the game,” she says, “and I do keep myself up to date with all the news.
+Royer-Souef is also a familiar face in the stands of the Auguste-Delaune Stadium in Reims for men’s matches.
+“I’ve always loved the game,” she said, “and I do keep myself up to date with all the news.

-Four decades on from that historic win over the Netherlands, though, Royer-Souef modestly rejects the suggestion that she and her team-mates were pioneers for the women who have followed them.
-“We weren’t really,” she insists.
+Almost five decades on from that historic win over the Netherlands, though, Royer-Souef modestly rejected the suggestion that she and her team-mates were pioneers for the women who have followed them.
+“We weren’t really,” she insisted.
 “We simply laid the foundations upon which storey after storey has since been built.”